-The different distributions of LDs and the resulting wide range of values and patterns for the MFD are a desirable feature for the current aim, as a dataset framing different MFD trends is more suitable for training a machine learning model by the means of a meta-learning algorithm.
+The different distributions of LDs and the resulting wide range of values and patterns for the MFD are a desirable feature for the current aim, as a dataset framing different MFD trends is more suitable for training a Machine Learning model by the means of a Meta-Learning algorithm.
 Still, upon examination of the MFDs in Fig.~\ref{fig:29_averages}, some common trends emerge.
 For example, free-flow conditions are characterized by a quasi-linear behavior.
-Besides, in all the cities, the congestion branch (i.e. the portion of the theoretical fundamental diagram to the right of the critical density) is not fully observed.
+Besides, in all the cities, the congestion branch (i.e., the portion of the theoretical fundamental diagram to the right of the critical density) is not fully observed.
 In some other aspects, different groups of cities see a different MFD shape arise from the recorded data.
-In some cities (e.g. Toronto), the maximum average flow values are observed for various average occupancy values, resulting in a stretched-out top of the MFD curve.
-In other cities, such as Constance and Darmstadt, a different pattern occurs as the upper third of the flow values have a higher spread in occupancy values, resulting in a stem-with-a-bulb shape.
-Interestingly, the four cities that have the most spread out MFD curves - Cagliari, Darmstadt, Hamburg, and Marseille - coincide with having the largest amount of observations.
+In some cities (e.g., Toronto), the maximum average flow values are observed for various average occupancy values, resulting in a stretched-out top of the MFD curve.
+In other cities, e.g., Darmstadt, Hamburg and Marseille, a different pattern occurs as the upper third of the flow values shows a higher spread in occupancy values, resulting in a stem-with-a-bulb shape.
+Interestingly, Darmstadt, Hamburg and Marseille are also the three cities with the the largest amount of observations.
 Another relevant aspect to be analyzed and compared is how the density of observations varies for different datasets, namely which portion of the MFD contains more measurements.
 The density plots for a subset of cities are reported in Fig.~\ref{fig:densityplots}.
 Overall, it is observed that there is generally a very high density of observations in the lower left corner, where both flow and occupancy are low.
 The variation in density along the curves then slightly varies between cities but it remains common to have a high density of observations towards the top of the curve, suggesting that both free-flow and mildly congested regimes may be the most common.